Therapy Services

 • You feel emotionally drained, confused, or disconnected from yourself

-• You’ve experienced gaslighting, manipulation, or chronic invalidation
+• You’ve experienced gaslighting, manipulation, or emotional abuse

 • You struggle to trust your instincts or maintain boundaries

-• You notice yourself repeating similar relationship patterns
+• You find yourself repeating similar relationship patterns

-• You are ready to understand—and break—the cycle of narcissistic abuse
+• You want to understand—and break—the cycle of narcissistic abuse

 Healing from narcissistic abuse is not just about leaving the relationship—